 Education and Research

-The NCF believes that education is the key to social mobility.
-We want to ensure people have educational opportunities across the borders, as it gives freedom to the individual and secures a better allocation of the working population.
+NCF believes that education is the key to social mobility .
+We want to ensure that everybody has educational opportunities across borders in Norden.
+This gives freedom to the individual and secures a better allocation of the workforce.

-There should be an automatic recognition of education degrees in all levels throughout the Nordics.
-It should be made easier to enter the secondary level education in another Nordic country.
+There should be an automatic recognition of education degrees at all levels throughout the Nordics.
+It should be made easier to enter the secondar y and tertiary level education in an other Nordic country.
 Furthermore, the importance of close research cooperation and the continuous sharing of research results should be emphasized.
 State funding for research should be adequate and guaranteed.

 Despite the importance of high-quality research, other educational institutions must not be forgotten.
 The resources for developing vocational schools should be increased.

 We believe that public education at all levels should be free of charge.
 The necessary material and equipment used for studies should also be available to the students.
-Students on all levels should always have the right and opportunity to influence on their education and evaluate their classes.
+Students on all levels should always have the right and opportunity to have influence on their education and evaluate their classes and courses.

 Employment and movement

 The labour market is the single most important part of any economy.
-It's where people from all parts of society meet and contribute and be a part of a community.
-The labour market should be flexible and secure both for the employer and employee.
+It's where people from all parts of society meet, contribute and can be a part of a community.
+The labour market should be flexible and secure, both for the employer and employee.

 We believe that the free market economy is the most preferable system for generating wealth and a prosperous society.
-However, we want a social safety net that provides the labour force security while at the same time not discouraging people from working.
+However, we want a social safety net that provides the labour force security and at the same time not discourage people from working.
 We also acknowledge that a state regulation is needed in order to prevent market failures and facilitate labour market cooperation.

 The labour market must become more flexible and allow for different life situations.
-Nordic citizens should be able to move, study, work and live in all the Nordic countries as easy as possible, and all forms of cross-border obstacles should be removed.
+Nordic citizens should be able to move, study, work and live in all Norden as easy as possible, and all forms of cross-border obstacles should be removed.
 The recruitment of labour from other Nordic countries should be easier both employers and employees.

-We therefore also support the idea of a Nordic citizenship, where all Nordic citizens are treated equally in the country they live in.
-In practice, this means that for example a Swede living in Denmark will be treated as a Dane and will be able to live on Danish terms from day one and vice versa.
+We support the idea of a Nordic citizenship where all Nordic citizens are treated equally in the country they live in.
+In practice this means that for example a Swede living in Denmark will be treated as a Dane and will be able to live on Danish terms from day one and vice versa.
 This also includes a way of recognizing all Nordic social security numbers and further develop the Nordic electronic identity card.

 From education to employment

-It’s important for higher education institutions to have a personal development aim as well as a job-related scope with their activities.
+It’s important for higher education institutions to have a personal development aim as well as a job-related scope with their activities. .
 It is important for students to be able to get work training during studies in order to enter the labour market and get relevant experience.

-We believe it is important to exchange knowledge across borders and allow people to study abroad, it increases cultural understanding, economic integration and innovation, builds networks and this enhances both the students’ educational life and the cooperation between the involved countries.
+We believe it is important to exchange knowledge across borders and allow people to study abroad.
+This increases cultural understanding, economic integration and innovation, builds networks and this enhances both the students’ educational life and the cooperation between the involved countries.

-The Nordic countries should continuously work to increase mobility in education as well as on the labour market.
+Norden should continuously work to increase mobility in education as well as on the labour market.
 Sharing knowledge and providing proper counselling is essential to these goals.